 Psychosocial support is a very important component in GBV response aimed at providing appropriate care, protection and social integration.
 A mechanism to streamline this component has been missing in the National GBV Framework.
 Despite other ongoing interventions in GBV prevention and response, psychosocial support for GBV victims / survivors to address trauma, isolation and stigmatization has been a major gap.
 There have also been challenges in accessing appropriate psychosocial support services offered by different duty bearers and service providers.
 Thus, it is important to have this guideline that will address these gaps as well as reduce ad hoc and haphazard service provision by various stakeholders.
 Although there are many actors providing psychosocial support to GBV survivors, there are no standard guidelines for provision of these services.
-Psychosocial support to assist in psychological recovery and healing from trauma; case management support, and advocacy to assist survivors in accessing services
+Psychosocial support services for survivors of GBV include among others; emotional support to assist in psychological recovery and healing from trauma; case management support, and advocacy to assist survivors in accessing services